Hi, I’m Valerio software engineer and CTO at Inspector a real-time monitoring dashboard for PHP applications.

-Application monitoring is very helpful to identify opportunities for improvement.
+Real-Time monitoring is very helpful to identify opportunities for improvements.
 A SQL query tweak here, some code refactoring there and you might able to lower your hosting costs through some optimizations.

 Inspector can help you understand how your application uses external services, databases and much more.
 A little performance tuning around these dependencies can allow you to scale down your application resources.

 In today’s competitive marketplace, manual monitoring for essential business applications no longer cuts it.